Seasonal Advertising Trends

 As publishers all across the globe are looking for ways to deal with the growing usage of ad blocking software, Adblock Plus is teaming up with Flattr on an initiative that will supposedly help publishers recoup some of the revenue lost when ads aren’t shown to site visitors.
 But is this effort a true attempt to mitigate losses for publishers who depend on ad earnings to fund their sites, or is it really intended as a means for Adblock Plus to further monetize its own product?

 According to a press release distributed on May 3, a beta version of this new service – called Flattr Plus – will launch early this summer.
 Interested parties can start signing up now at https://flattrplus.com/ to get early access, and publishers can fill out a contact form if they want to get more information about how the service works.
 Continue reading “Flattr Plus: Good or Bad Deal for Publishers?”

 What is CPM?

-As for online publishers and site owners, you’ll undoubtedly see CPM used by all ad networks and touted as the the de facto metric that you should be focused on if you want to earn more money.
+As for online publishers and site owners, you’ll undoubtedly see CPM used by most ad networks and touted as the the de facto metric that you should be focused on if you want to earn more money.
 However, it was created by ad networks and is often manipulated by them to serve their end goal — to generate more revenue for themselves — which doesn’t necessarily mean more revenue for the online publishers and website owners.

 What you’ll find is that there isn’t a worse metric available for publishers.
-Below we’ll highlight why ad networks typically want you focused on increasing CPM’s and why it’s your best interest as a site owner or publisher to focus on a handful of other things instead if you truly want to increase your total site earnings Continue reading “What Is CPM & Why Ad Networks Use It As A Metric”
+Below we’ll highlight why ad networks typically want publishers focused on increasing CPM’s and why it’s in your best interest as a site owner or publisher to focus on a handful of other things instead if you truly want to increase your total site earnings Continue reading “What Is CPM & Why Ad Networks Use It As A Metric”